Michael Lohan: Personal life

 Lohan married Dina, a former singer and dancer, on November 2, 1985.
-Dina and Michael Lohan have four children: daughters Lindsay (b.
-July 2, 1986) and Aliana (b.
-December 22, 1993), and sons Michael, Jr. (b.
-1988) and Dakota "Cody" (b.
-June 16, 1996).
+Dina and Michael Lohan have four children: daughters Lindsay (born July 2, 1986) and Aliana (born December 22, 1993), and sons Michael Jr. (born 1987) and Dakota "Cody" (born June 16, 1996).
 The parents separated when their daughter Lindsay was three, and later reunited.
 Dina filed for divorce on January 18, 2005.
 In August 2007, the former couple announced a final divorce settlement had been reached, with the divorce scheduled to be finalized three months later.
 Dina was granted custody of their two youngest children, Ali and Cody.

 On June 30, 2008, Lohan submitted a DNA sample for a paternity test after a Montana massage therapist, Kristi Kaufmann Horn, stated she was intimately involved with Michael in 1995 while he was separated from Dina, and fathered her daughter, Ashley Horn (b.
 1995).
 The paternity results were revealed as positive during his appearance on Trisha where Lohan reunited with Kaufmann while meeting Horn for the first time.

 Lohan and former tabloid reporter Kate Major became engaged over Easter weekend in 2010.
-They later broke up, but their continued relationship, which was marked by conflict, was depicted in the fifth season of the VH1 reality TV series Celebrity Rehab with Dr. Drew, which documented Lohan's rehabilitation for alcoholism, which he said began in 1982.
-Lohan says that although he had not done cocaine in six years at this point (a "culture" to which he says he succumbed while working on Wall Street), "Drinking always led to coke.
+They later broke up, but their continued relationship, which was marked by conflict, was depicted in the fifth season of the VH1 reality television series Celebrity Rehab with Dr. Drew.
+The season documented Lohan's rehabilitation for alcoholism, a struggle he stated began in 1982.
+Lohan stated that although he had not used cocaine in six years at the time—a "culture" to which he said he succumbed while working on Wall Street—"Drinking always led to coke.
 Always."
 He also discussed how he was affected by the verbal abuse and alcoholism of his father, who had recently died of stomach cancer.

-It was also revealed on Celebrity Rehab that Lohan had been diagnosed with left main cardiac disease.
-Although Lohan had previously had a blockage in his right coronary artery, the blockage at his left main coronary artery placed Lohan at high risk for a cardiac event, and required him to avoid stress and anger.
+It was revealed on Celebrity Rehab that Lohan had been diagnosed with left main cardiac disease.
+Although Lohan had previously experienced a blockage in his right coronary artery, the blockage in his left main coronary artery placed him at high risk for a cardiac event and required him to avoid stress and anger.

 In 2011, Lohan lived in West Hollywood, California.
-As of February 2014, Lohan lived in Boca Raton, Florida with his wife Kate, whom he married in October 2014, and their sons, Landon Major Lohan (b.
-January 30, 2013) and Logan Michael Lohan (b.
-December 31, 2014).
-Prior to moving to Boca Raton, he lived in Fort Lauderdale and at the Tahitian Inn in Tampa.
+As of February 2014, Lohan lived in Boca Raton, Florida, with Kate Major, whom he later married in October 2014.
+They have two sons: Landon (born January 2013) and Logan (born December 2014).
+Prior to moving to Boca Raton, Lohan lived in Fort Lauderdale and at the Tahitian Inn in Tampa.

 Lohan and his wife lost custody of both their children in November 2015.
 In December 2015, Kate filed for legal separation from Lohan.

-In June 2022, Lohan moved to the Houston, Texas area.
+In June 2022, Lohan moved to the Houston, Texas, area.